The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: The proofs of Theorems C and D

 is any given short exact sequence of $\Lambda$-bimodules with projective(-injective) middle terms.
 Since UMPs of length $d+2$ always satisfy $\Sq(\Hclass{\Astr<d+2>[\bfLambda]})=0$, by assumption we must also have

 where $\BV=\BV_\varphi$ is the BV operator.
+Let $A$ be a dg algebra strictifying $(\bfLambda,\Astr[\eta])$, so that the latter is a minimal $A_\infty$-model of $A$ (for example, we may take the dg endomorphism algebra of $(\bfLambda,\Astr[\eta])$ in its derived dg category).
 Now, as the graded algebra $\bfLambda$ is $d$-sparse by construction, we find ourselves in the setting of \Cref{thm:CY-Kadeikshvili} and hence we are able to conclude that the dg algebra $A$ is right $n$-Calabi--Yau as a bimodule as soon as we establish the following vanishing of the Massey bimodule cohomology of the diagonal $\bfLambda$-bimodule:

 We finish the proof of the theorem by establishing this vanishing.
 Keeping in mind the discussion in \Cref{rmk:BimHMC-HMC}, in what follows we identify the Massey bimodule cochain complex of the diagonal $\bfLambda$-bimodule with the bigraded vector space with the components